Sukhrat/Data-Science-Portfolio/README.md

 More information about me is on [LinkedIn](https://linkedin.com/in/sukhrat-arziyev-855a26137/)

 ## Experience
-Graduate Thesis Research
+**Graduate Thesis Research**
 Real Options Pricing using Neural Networks

-* Applied ANN to build a model that predicts parameters for Black-Scholes equation
+* Applied ANN to build a new model that overcomes volatility assumptions in Black-Scholes model
 * Interpreted the numerical results for the real business usage

+**PDE solver using Neural Networks**
 ## Projects

 ### Statistics